jina-ai/fastapi-serve/README.md

 </details>

-## Support 💪
+## 💪 Support

-If you encounter any problems or have questions, feel free to open an issue on the GitHub repository or reach out to us directly at support@jina.ai.
+If you encounter any problems or have questions, feel free to open an issue on the GitHub repository.
+You can also join our [Discord](https://discord.jina.ai/) to get help from our community members and the Jina team.

 ## Our Cloud Platform 🌐